discretize/discretize-guides/fractals/shattered-observatory/index.md

 3. [<Skill id="29856"/> > Swap > passive <Skill name="Signet of Inspiration"/>] <br/>
 4. [Swap > <Skill name="Signet of Inspiration"/> > <Skill id="30643"/> (before everyone takes the portal)] <br/>

-When you're back on the platform it'll be simple for you, use your <Skill id="10377"/>, wait for the boss to do his 3 attacks and then you can <Skill id="29830"/> your wells and <Skill name="Signet of Inspiration"/>, while not forgetting to swap weapons to proc your concentration sigil (im assuming your group dps is slow enough to have your <Skill id="29830"/> up in this phase) .
+When you're back on the platform it'll be simple for you, use your <Skill id="10377"/>, wait for Skorvald to do his 3 attacks and then you can <Skill id="29830"/> your wells and <Skill name="Signet of Inspiration"/>, while not forgetting to swap weapons to proc your concentration sigil (im assuming your group dps is slow enough to have your <Skill id="29830"/> up in this phase) .

-When the CC Bar is back up use your <Skill id="30643"/> and <Skill id="10287"/> with possibly more than one clone to CC as hard as you can because your pugs will be too busy tunneling on their arcdps to see who is gonna win the ego war, hence forgetting to CC.
+When the Defiance bar is back up use your <Skill id="30643"/> and <Skill id="10287"/> with possibly more than one clone to crowd control as much as you can because your group will be too busy tunneling on their arc dps to see who is gonna win the ego war, hence forgetting to crowd control.

 Here we go again

 **33%**

-Follow the same steps above and remember to shatter and use a phantasm to activate passive <Skill name="Signet of Inspiration"/> when you get back to the boss before he does his knockback attack at the end so you can share some stability.
+Follow the same steps above and remember to shatter and use a phantasm to activate passive <Skill name="Signet of Inspiration"/> when you get back to Skorvald before he does his knockback attack at the end so you can share some <Boon name="stability"/>.

-**Tryhard**
+**Try-hard**

 **Disclaimer** <br/>
 This guide is aimed for 5 players that are already very solid individually but want to take it to the next step in fractal encounters.<br/>
 These are also strategies aimed for smooth and fast daily runs, not speedrunning records.<br/>
-Do not attempt these strategies while pugging (for your own mental safety).
+Do not attempt these strategies while in a PUG (for your own mental safety).

 Compositions:
 <Specialization name="chronomancer"/>, <Specialization name="Warrior"/>, <Specialization name="weaver"/>, <Specialization name="weaver"/>, <Specialization name="weaver"/>
 <Specialization name="chronomancer"/>, <Specialization name="Warrior"/>, <Specialization name="weaver"/>, <Specialization name="weaver"/>, <Specialization name="soulbeast"/> (More CC, more <Condition name="vulnerability"/>, <Skill id="12497"/>)

-Chaos/Insp
+Chaos/Inspiration

-This fight is almost exactly 1:1 with the pug strategy .
+This fight is almost exactly 1:1 with the PUG strategy .

 The only difference being that in an organized group, the damage should be so high that you will not get your <Skill id="29830"/> back up at 66%, hence you should do double